okzyrox/Repackage/readme.md

 ## Todo

 - [x] Generate package map for a given package (asset)
-- [ ] Generate a matching* map for a given directorry
+- [x] Generate a matching map for a given directory
-    - just need to fix matching of upper directory
-- [ ] Compare mappings for changes
+- [x] Compare mappings for changes
 - [ ] Publishing to package
     - [ ] All / Specified
     - [ ] Package version notes